-We have shown how the freeze-in production of DM differs from the conventional thermal WDM.
-When the 2-body decay dominates DM production, it produces a colder phase space distribution and thus relieve the tension with the Ly-$\alpha$ forest data.
-The 3-body decay is accompanied by the scattering processes since they have kinematic factors and couplings of the same order.
+We have shown how freeze-in production of DM differs from the conventional thermal WDM.
+When 2-body decay dominates DM production, it produces a colder phase space distribution and thus relieve the tension with Ly-$\alpha$ forest data.
+3-body decay is accompanied by the scattering processes since they have kinematic factors and couplings of the same order.
 In our example with a high reheating temperature, this case shows a phase space distribution similar to the thermal one in the conventional thermal DM.
-For a low reheating temperature, the 3-body decay can dominate DM production, but it produces hotter phase space distribution.
-Although freeze-in DM relieves the tension with Ly-$\alpha$ in BM1 and BM2 with $T_{R} > M_{2}$ cases, mild dilution factors are still required to avoid the strongest Ly-$\alpha$ forest constraint.
-While it is possible to achieve such a dilution factor from saxion decay in BM1, it is difficult in BM2 with low reheating temperature.
+For a low reheating temperature, 3-body decay can dominate DM production, but it produces a hotter phase space distribution.
+Although freeze-in DM relieves the tension with Ly-$\alpha$ in the BM1 scenario and BM2 scenario with $T_{R} > M_{2}$, mild dilution factors are still required to avoid the strongest Ly-$\alpha$ forest constraint.
+While it is possible to achieve such a dilution factor from saxion decay in the BM1 scenario, it is difficult in the BM2 scenario with a low reheating temperature.

-It should be emphasized that while we have dealt with axino DM in order to characterize freeze-in processes and corresponding phase space distributions, our results are rather generic.
-Specifically, formulas for various freeze-in processes collected in appendix~\ref{sec:deta-coll-term} are useful in studying other freeze-in DM models.
-Detailed studies are left for future work.

 \acknowledgements